Alluxio/alluxio/docs/en/Running-HBase-on-Alluxio.md

 </property>
 ```

-Add the following two properties to the same file `hbase-site.xml`.
+Add the following properties to the same file `hbase-site.xml`.
 (make sure these three properties are configured in all HBase cluster nodes):

 ```xml